MagicPose4D: Crafting Articulated Models with Appearance and Motion Control: Experiments

 \section{Experiments}

-This section primarily covers the following parts: (i) 4D reconstruction results and comparisons; (ii) motion transfer results and comparisons; and (iii) our framework v.s.
-4D generation.
-Detailed descriptions of the benchmarks (Sec.\ref{datasets}), implementation (Sec.\ref{implementation}), and as shown in Tab.\ref{tab_videos}, \textbf{more than $60$ video results} (Sec.\ref{video}) are provided in the Appendix.
+This section primarily covers the experimental results and comparison of the following tasks: (i) 4D generation; (ii) 4D reconstruction; and (iii) Motion Transfer.
+Detailed descriptions of the benchmarks (Sec.~\ref{datasets}), and implementation (Sec.~\ref{implementation}) are in the Appendix.
+Additional visual results can be found on our anonymous webpage: \url{https://magicpose4d.github.io/} and Google Drive: \href{https://drive.google.com/drive/folders/1WR5ZdYVL2b7LqR2pMAqKm-X7zkXbY9-m?usp=drive_link}{link}.